What are Knowledge, Skills and Behaviours (KSBs)?

 There are lots of acronyms when it comes to the world of apprenticeships, and a common one you may have come across is KSBs.
-This stands for Knowledge, Skills & Behaviours and they are the main assessment methods used in an End-Point Assessment (EPA).
+This stands for Knowledge, Skills and Behaviours and they are the backbone of Apprenticeship Standards and are what the apprentice will be graded on in their End-Point Assessment (EPA).
 They represent the core attributes an apprentice must have in order to be competent in the occupation they are working in.

-The KSBs must be met by the apprentice, evidenced and assessed in order to pass their course.
+All the KSBs must be met by the apprentice, evidenced and assessed in order to pass their apprenticeship.
 If they fail just one part of the KSB, they will fail the entire EPA.
-The old frameworks just required apprentices to provide evidence they had met each of the KSBs.
-However, this didn’t prove the learner actually understood the topic or had learned the skill required.
+The old frameworks just required apprentices to provide evidence they had achieved the required qualifications.
+However, this didn’t prove the learner actually understood the topic or had learned the skill required to perform the role.

 It is the role of the Independent End-Point Assessor (IPEA) to test an apprentice’s competence against the KSBs rather than against the duties that they have developed for the job.
 It is important to identify the KSBs required to undertake each duty, and map each KSB to at least one duty.

 Knowledge refers to the technical detail and ‘know-how’ that an apprentice needs to both attain and understand in order to carry out their duties.
-Some of these will be specific to the occupation, but some may be broader such as first aid training.
+Think of this as the underpinning knowledge they need to have to perform the role safely and competently.
+Most of these will be very specific to the occupation the apprentice is hoping to pursue, but some may be far broader such as first aid or health and safety.

 This is where the apprentice’s knowledge is applied in a practical manner.
 Skills will have been learned through both experience, and on-the-job training from a senior member of staff.

 One thing to be aware of is that skills shouldn’t be a repetition of the tasks or duties the apprentice carries out.
-What we mean here is that a duty may be ‘laying bricks’, but the skills will include mixing cement.
+What we mean here is that a duty may be ‘laying bricks’, but the skills will include mixing the mortar.

 Behaviours are mainly referring to the mindset that the apprentice has.
 Do they think in a way that is required for the duties they are expected to carry out?
 These don’t just have to be instinctive, they can be learnt too.